oallam3/oallam3.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Graduate Research Assistant at Georgia Tech | Specializing in Energy Storage and Conversion Technologies
+subtitle: Graduate Research Assistant at Georgia Tech | Specializing in <strong>Energy Storage and Conversion Technologies</strong>

 profile:
   align: right